5/5

 Is high anxiety always a bad thing?

 Not necessarily.
 A moderate level of anxiety can be protective and help a child be more responsible.
-It becomes a problem when it is "disorganizing" anxiety that interferes with concentration, sleep, and normal social interaction.
+It becomes a problem when anxiety is so intense it interferes with concentration, sleep, and normal social interaction.

 Can a child take this test online by themselves?